newhuan/common_plugins/web-dev-env/README.md

 async is also being change to generator

-now, I can use es6 in the fucking ie6,awesome right?
+now, I can use es6 in ie8(fuck ie7,ie6,ie5),awesome right?

 usage: